Workflows

 product.

-container image which runs the cli as a server.
+To make things easier, we build a tmc container image which runs the cli as a server.
 That image doesn’t

 have any TMs inside it.
-A creator can then simply serve a ‘file’ or local repository, by mapping its directory
+A creator can then simply serve a file or local repository, by mapping its directory

 or volume into the container as follows: